rstudio/packrat/README.md

 `devtools`, `knitr`, `roxygen2`:

 - `packrat::extlib()`: Load an external package.
 - `packrat::with_extlib()`: With an external package, evaluate an expression.
-The external package is loaded only for the duration of the evaluated expression.
+  The external package is loaded only for the duration of the evaluated expression, but note that there may be other side effects associated with the package's `.onLoad`, `.onAttach` and `.onUnload` calls that we may not be able to fully control.

 # Workflows